-Beyond these standard sessions, GTAs may then opt to learn more about teaching, by taking the module Fundamentals of Learning and Teaching in HE DELTA1, which leads, on successful completion, to the award of Associate Fellowship of the HEA.
-Around 100 GTAs per year engage in this course, with terrific feedback.
+Beyond these standard sessions, GTAs may then opt to learn more about teaching, by taking the Gateway to Academic Practice (GAP) course, DELTA1, which leads, on successful completion, to the award of Associate Fellowship of the HEA.
+Around 70 GTAs per year engage in this course, with terrific feedback.

 Best Practice Tips

-- Know what’s expected of you – make sure you’re aware of what sort of teaching you’re going to do and attend any central or departmental training which supports this in advance of the session.
+- Make sure that they know what’s expected of them – that they’re aware of what sort of teaching they’re going to do and attend any central or departmental training which supports this in advance of the session.

-- Share tips that helped you as a student – you have a unique perspective in that you recall far more about what helped you than older lecturers.
-Use this to your students’ advantage and let them know what helped you in your studies.
+- Encourage them to share tips that helped them as a student – they have a unique perspective in that they recall far more about what helped them than older lecturers.
+They can use this to the students’ advantage and let students know what helped them in their studies.

-- Seek quick feedback – give students post–it notes and ask them to stick on the door before they leave.
-This will help you adapt your teaching to be responsive to student needs, without putting them on the spot.
+- Recommend that they seek quick feedback – giving students feedback post-it notes to stick on the door before they leave is a great way to help GTAs adapt their teaching to be responsive to student needs, without putting them on the spot.

-- Be friendly, but maintain boundaries – you should be friendly and approachable, but not so much so that students think of you as a friend.
-You are after all employed to support them in a professional manner.
+- Advise GTAs to be friendly, but maintain boundaries – they should be friendly and approachable, but not so much so that students think of them as a friend.
+They are after all employed to support them in a professional manner.

-- Talk with other GTAs – have a coffee with other GTAs.
-Learning from each other’s practice is a good way to evolve your teaching.
-If somebody sounds like they’re doing something interesting in the classroom, ask if you can sit in and watch.
+- Support GTAs in talking to each other – for example, organise a regular coffee with all the GTAs on your module or programme.
+Learning from each other’s practice is a good way to evolve their teaching.
+If somebody sounds like they’re doing something interesting in the classroom, encourage others to sit in and watch.

 Resources and Further Reading